“A wise mall once said nothing.”- Mall God

 I’m not lying, this pic was taken in 2019.

 The inside of the mall was very nice and all of it was a pleasant surprise.
-Going into it, I figured this place would be Eastgate Mall-esque if you Cincinnatians know what I mean but that was not the case.
-The mall has clearly had many renovations since its creation with one large renovation being done just 16 years after it was built in 1992 which the floors clearly reflect.
+Going into it, I figured this place would be Eastgate Mall-esque.
+If you Cincinnatians know what I mean, that was not the case.
+The mall has clearly had many renovations since its creation with one large renovation being done just 16 years after it was built in 1992.
+Clearly the floors reflect this change.
 The mall also has a Regal Cinemas on the inside which was a nice surprise.

 Sonic is watching you.

 Moving on to the center of the mall near JCPenney, you will see this neat kids’ bungee thing which I would honestly like to try for myself.Cinnabon just sits there in every mall, teasing you with their lovely smells of butter and sugar, helping fulfill old peoples’ caloric intakes so they can just sit there and people watch before drifting into sleep.
 Like SouthPark, Great Northern has a lot of nice natural light brought in by the geometric skylights in the picture above.
 Relax college kids, I’m not talking about THAT Natural Light.
 You should be drinking Milwaukee’s Best Ice anyway.
 As we continue through the other two corridors, you will see Macy’s…and Dick’s Sporting Goods.No, I won’t make a wiener joke this time.